Recursion Approach and Construction

 Lookups

-All chips interactions are performed via a lookup argument against the central Witness table.
-Enforcing multiset equality between chip ports and the Witness table entries ensures correctness without proving the execution order of the entire IR itself.
+All chips interactions are performed via a lookup argument.
+Enforcing multiset equality between all chip ports and the Witness table entries ensures correctness without proving the execution order of the entire IR itself.
+Lookups can be seen as READ/WRITE or RECEIVE/SEND interactions between tables which allow global consistency over local AIRs.

 -